White Rice (1 Cup, Cooked) and Chicken Thigh (1 Medium Thigh (Yield After Cooking, Bone Removed))

 How to consume Chicken Thigh, White Rice without glucose spikes

-Add a generous portion of non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
-These can help slow down the absorption of glucose.
+Incorporate high-fiber vegetables such as broccoli, spinach, or kale, which can help slow down the absorption of carbohydrates.

 Choose Whole Grains